ThinkDataEd/student/docs/unit2/lab2a.md

 ###**On your own**

-* Do boys and girls in your class differ in their color scores?
+* Do introverts/extroverts in your class differ in their color scores?

     – **Perform an analysis that produces *numerical summaries* and *graphs*.**